atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 »
 .
 f
-for his inattention, rendered him the more eager to convince her that she had wronged him by her unjust fuspicions he hastened to her early in the morning, accompanied her to church, and — married her, in the presenee of Mrs. Gibson her cousin, her maid Kitty, and a Gentleman who had never appeared before to him.
+for his inattention, rendered him the more eager to convince her that she had wronged him by her unjust fuspicions he hastened to her early in the morning, accompanied her to church, and --married her, in the presenee of Mrs. Gibson her cousin, her maid Kitty, and a Gentleman who had never appeared before to him.
 This Gentleman, Sally told him, was a particular friend, and desired to give her away.
 Charles, had he not been totally opprefsed by the train of untoward incidents abovementioned, which hindered him from looking up with his accustomed cheerfulness, might have seen a sheer upon the face of his wife’s friend; and had he perceived that sheer, it would have, probably, made him uneasy: but he escaped, at that time, by his want of discern
 9